-When an individual member terminates her membership she must return all chapter property to the appropriate chair or the president3 within 30 days.
+When an individual member terminates their membership they must return all chapter property to the appropriate chair or the president3 within 30 days.

 Section X: Management Team Terminology

 A. Job Titles

 Much of the terminology used by the chapter for the management team does equate to the traditional titles used under the board of directors form of governance.
 These are: